hube12/testing-gui/README.md

 ## Todos

 1. Simple spinning cube
+2. Add more themes, break them out into a class
+3. When docking lands in Dear Imgui, make sure to pull that in

 ## Credits

-This project was inspired by a nicely done similar project that has more batteries included: [asap](https://github.com/abdes/asap) by [@abdes](https://github.com/abdes)
+This project was inspired by a nicely done project (with more batteries included): [asap](https://github.com/abdes/asap) by [@abdes](https://github.com/abdes)